Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Related Work

 \subsection{Algorithms for the SMC}

-For the monotone SMC, several parallelizable algorithms have been proposed such as~\cite{ene2019bsubmodular,balkanski2019optimal,chekuri2019parallelizing,breuer2020fast,chen2021best}.
-For the non-monotone SMC, \cite{chekuri2019parallelizing} and \cite{balkanski2018non} propose parallelizable algorithms with $5.83+\epsilon$ and $2e+\epsilon$ approximation ratios, respectively, both under $\OO(\log^2 n)$ adaptivity, while \cite{ene2020parallel} achieve an improved ratio of $e+\epsilon$ under $\OO(\log n)$ adaptivity.
+For the monotone SMC, several parallelizable algorithms have been proposed such as~\shortcite{ene2019bsubmodular,balkanski2019optimal,chekuri2019parallelizing,breuer2020fast,chen2021best}.
+For the non-monotone SMC, \shortcite{chekuri2019parallelizing} and \shortcite{balkanski2018non} propose parallelizable algorithms with $3-2\sqrt{2}-\epsilon$ and $1/(2e)-\epsilon$ approximation ratios, respectively, both under $\OO(\log^2 n)$ adaptivity, while \shortcite{ene2020parallel} achieve an improved ratio of $1/e-\epsilon$ under $\OO(\log n)$ adaptivity.
 However, all these studies use multilinear extensions and have high query complexity (larger than $\Omega(nr^2)$).
-Another study in this line \cite{fahrbach2019non} aims to reduce both adaptivity and query complexity, but achieving a relatively large ratio of $25.64+\epsilon$.
-Subsequently, \cite{kuhnle2021nearly} claims a $(5.18+\epsilon)$-approximation with $\OO(\log^2 n)$ adaptivity.
-However, \cite{Chen2022} identifies non-trivial errors in both \cite{fahrbach2019non} and \cite{kuhnle2021nearly}, and propose a new adaptive algorithm to restore the $(5.18+\epsilon)$-approximation.
-Despite these efforts, our \PS~algorithm still achieves a superior $(4+\epsilon)$-approximation for the non-monotone SMC.
+Another study in this line \shortcite{fahrbach2019non} aims to reduce both adaptivity and query complexity, but achieving a relatively large ratio of $0.039-\epsilon$.
+Subsequently, \shortcite{kuhnle2021nearly} claims a $(0.193-\epsilon)$-approximation with $\OO(\log^2 n)$ adaptivity.
+However, \shortcite{Chen2022} identifies non-trivial errors in both \shortcite{fahrbach2019non} and \shortcite{kuhnle2021nearly}, and propose a new adaptive algorithm to fix the $(0.193-\epsilon)$-approximation.
+Despite these efforts, our \PS~algorithm still achieves a superior $(1/4-\epsilon)$-approximation for the non-monotone SMC.